 - ☐ The "statue" or bylaws are created with the founding of the company and filed with the state.
-This statute outlines the details of governance. - ☐ Member's ownership is determined by share (statutory) capital that is fixed in the statute.
+This statute outlines what the company is allowed to do and details of governance. - ☐ Member's ownership is determined by share (statutory) capital that is fixed in the statute.
 It is often set at 100 lei (corresponding to 100% of ownership) but can be any amount greater than 1 lei.
 Transferring shares by person to person sales is allowed.
 Creation of new shares or diluting the share pool is not. - Guided by a Statute (bylaws) that is filed with the state.
 Changes to the Statute must be approved by the state and require all members to sign off (in many cases to be physically in Moldova or represent themselves via Apostilles) - ☐ Many operations from the structure of the company to filing authorizations may require the physical presence of members / shareholders in Moldova.